 Typography Trends in Web Design

-Typography trends in web design are continually evolving, reflecting changes in technology, design preferences, and user expectations.
+Typography trends in website design are continually evolving, reflecting changes in technology, design preferences, and user expectations.
 Some current trends include:

 Variable Fonts: These fonts allow designers to adjust the weight, width, and other characteristics of a font on the fly, enabling more flexibility and creativity in typography design.